max-romagnoli/Trivia-Question-Generator/README.md

   * So do `commit` and `add` as needed
 * Run `git push heroku your-branch-name:master`
   * This will take a bit.
 If you see there is no error the app should be deployed.

+### Put back to development
+* Once you are done, remember to change back the lines for development.

 # backend